ovh/docs/pages/bare_metal_cloud/dedicated_servers/bring-your-own-linux/guide.en-ie.md

 > [!warning]
 >
-> A new installation with BYOLinux will erase all the data on the server.
+> As any classical OS installation, a new installation with BYOLinux will erase all the data on the server.
 >

 ## Instructions